16 Top-Rated Attractions & Things to Do in Biarritz

 Biarritz Lighthouse

-The emblematic Biarritz lighthouse stands at an essential location overlooking the coastline of the Cape Hainsart.
-Built in 1834, the lighthouse is at the tip of the Pointe Saint-Martin, which marks a boundary between the sandy beaches of the Landes Coast to the south and the rocky coastline to the north.
+The emblematic Biarritz lighthouse stands at an essential location overlooking the coastline of Cape Hainsart.
+The lighthouse is at the tip of the Pointe Saint-Martin, which marks a boundary between the sandy beaches of the Landes Coast to the south and the rocky coastline to the north.

-Visitors may climb the 248 steps of the lighthouse to take in the scenery from this incredible vantage point.
-The 73-meter-high lighthouse commands sweeping panoramas of Biarritz and the Basque countryside.
+Climb the 248 steps of the lighthouse to reach the viewing platform at the top.
+The lighthouse commands sweeping panoramas of Biarritz and the Basque coastline.

 The elegant boulevards, streets, and squares of Biarritz exemplify the city's aristocratic heritage.
-At the urban center of Biarritz is the grand Place Georges-Clemenceau, which joins with several of the city's principal streets.
+At the center of Biarritz, the spacious Place Georges Clemenceau joins with several of the city's principal streets.
 From here, it is a short distance to the Place Bellevue, a semicircular square with panoramic views of the beach and the ocean.

-To the south of the Place Bellevue is another scenic area of Biarritz along the Boulevard Maréchal-Leclerc.
-Nestled in the steep, rocky inlet between the Rocher du Basta and Cap Atalaye, above the old fishing harbor, this seaside boulevard is a wonderful starting point for a scenic walking tour along the Biarritz coast.
+To the south of the Place Bellevue, the Boulevard Maréchal Leclerc runs alongside the old fishing harbor.
+This seaside boulevard is a good starting point for a scenic walking tour along the Biarritz coast.

-Tourists may sample the pastries or have lunch in the tea room.
-The confections are also available to go, and the shop sells gift boxes of chocolates, caramels, and other candies.
+You may purchase pastries at the Miremont to take away or enjoy lunch or afternoon tea in the dining room.
+The Miremont also sells gift boxes of chocolates, caramels, and other candies.

 Address: 1 Bis, Place Clémenceau, Biarritz